afadilla13/deep-learning-challenge/README.md

      - Two hidden layers with 14 and 21 neurons respectively, both using the ReLU activation function.
      - The output layer used the Sigmoid activation function.
   2. **Second Model (nn_2):**
+     - To minimise overfitting, added additional hidden layer, neurons and ephocs.
      - Three hidden layers with 7, 14 and 21 neurons respectively, both using the ReLU activation function.
      - The output layer used the Sigmoid activation function.